quoterbox/google_play_reviews/README.md

-# Get Google Play reviews with Selenium
+# Get reviews from Google Play for any Apps with Selenium

 https://user-images.githubusercontent.com/8583337/182228190-779d7df9-654a-4558-87a4-542a8bfc522b.mp4